 After adjustment for sociodemographic and health-related characteristics, sugar-sweetened soda consumption was associated with shorter telomeres,” researchers concluded.
 “Regular consumption of sugar-sweetened sodas might influence metabolic disease development through accelerated cell aging.”
 2

-- Get plenty of Omega-3 fatty acids, which is emphasized in the Save Our Bones Program.
+- Get plenty of Omega-3 fatty acids, which is emphasized in the Osteoporosis Reversal Program.
 Higher levels of Omega-3s help maintain telomere length, and also increase the likelihood that they will lengthen.
 3

-- Eat foods rich in antioxidants, many of which are Foundation Foods in the Save Our Bones Program.
+- Eat foods rich in antioxidants, many of which are Foundation Foods in the Osteoporosis Reversal Program.
 Vitamins C, a Foundation Supplement, is particularly effective at protecting telomeres from oxidative damage.
 4 Foundation Foods high in Vitamin C include:

 According to the same study, Vitamin E is also a key vitamin/antioxidant that protects telomeres against free radical damage.